For grant application periods, visit the website of the Finnish Foundation for Technology Promotion (TES).

 Applications addressed to the Gasum Gas Fund are considered by the Fund's advisory committee.
 It is chaired by Lars Gädda, Dr. Tech., and the other members are Professor Jukka Rintala from Tampere University of Technology, Professor Esa Vakkilainen from Lappeenranta University of Technology, Marianna Jokila from Finnish Foundation for Technology Promotion and Gasum CEO Johanna Lamminen, DSc.
 (Tech.).

-The ultimate decisions regarding grants are made by the Board of Directors of the Finnish Foundation for Technology Promotion.
+The ultimate decisions regarding grants are made by the TES Board.